domingosjuliopinto/HCJfWD-JHU-Coursera/README.md

 # HCJfWD-JHU-Coursera

-For the HTML, CSS, and Javascript for Web Developers course by Johns Hopkins University
+This repository consist of assignments for 'HTML, CSS, and Javascript for Web Developers' course by Johns Hopkins University.